maarten-pennings/esp32cam/reset/README.md

 ## Using an "FTDI" adapter

 If you use a bare [ESP32-CAM with a standalone "FTDI" adapter](https://www.aliexpress.com/item/4000016600649.html), the GPIO-0 pin is not connected.
-Therefore, upon power-on or when pressing the reset button the board resets into the application mode.
+Therefore, upon power-on or when pressing the reset button, the board resets into the application mode.
 Good for normal use.

 However, programming is a nuisance.
-Each time you _Upload_ a compiled program (from the Arduino IDE), you need to ground GPIO-0 and press the reset button to bring the ESP in flash mode.
+Each time you _upload_ a compiled program (from the Arduino IDE), you need to ground GPIO-0 and press the reset button to bring the ESP in flash mode.

 That's why I made a [hardware mod](../hwmods) for that.